revaturelabs/interviewquestions/InterviewSpecificQuestions/CoreJava/Threads.md

 ---

-2. How do you make a thread in java? or How do you create thread?
+2. How do you make a thread in java? or how do you create thread?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)